 What to do in Kings Park

 Thanks to its location on top of Mount Eliza, the highest point of the city, Kings Park offers the best vantage points with breathtaking panoramic views across the city, the Swan Rivers and Perth Skyline.
-While for the locals, it is the heart and the soul of the city, for visitors, Kings Park represents a unique place to experience the city of Perth in its natural and peaceful settings.
+For the locals, it is the city’s heart and soul, for visitors, Kings Park represents a unique place to experience Perth’s city in its natural and peaceful settings.

 Must-do things in Kings Park Perth

 There are many things to do in Kings Park, and you cannot see it all in one day.
 Volunteers run the free guided walks that are offered twice a day.
 They start from Kings Park Visitor Information Centre.
 In the morning, there is a walk through the Kings Park Botanic Garden with a volunteer who will talk about the park biological diversity and talk about the park’s history.
 The first eucalyptus tree came to a city park in Australia, and the big role the park played for Perth’s development and its cultural significance to indigenous people.